-imm-Link™ kits allow the conjugation of small antigens, often known as haptens, to a carrier protein (such as BSA or Ovalbumin) to maximise an immune response for the generation of antigen reagents.
+imm-Link™ immunogen preparation kits for antibody production allow the conjugation of small antigens, often known as haptens, to a carrier protein (such as BSA or Ovalbumin) to maximise an immune response for the generation of antigen reagents.

 An antigen is defined as any substance which induces an immune response resulting in the production of antibodies in the host species.
 The immune response is commonly used to generate antibody (monoclonal and polyclonal) reagents against proteins of interest for use in applications such as Western blotting, immunohistochemistry and flow cytometry. imm-Link™ kits allow the conjugation of small antigens, often known as haptens, to a carrier protein (such as BSA or Ovalbumin) to maximise an immune response for the generation of antigen reagents.